BrorH/uioScrape/README.md

 The subject code is case-insensitive.
 You will be asked to enter your UiO username and password ([why](#faq)?).
 You will have to enter these credentials everytime you run the scraper, unless you setup a pin-code.
 See [credentials.py](#credentialspy).
 As of now (almost) all pdfs are downloaded into a ./downloads dir in the cloned repo.
 Future versions will feature more controllable downloading options and filtering methods.
+It is worth noting that the downloading gets exponentially faster, as the system needs time to finish mounting.
 NOTE: When stopping the program mid-scrape, plese only press "ctrl+C" (or equivalent) __one time__ only, as the program needs to safely unmount after a scrape.
 If you did not do this, the program will automatically clean up after you next time you run it, but it may cause some issues (nothing serious) if you act careless